kerokero5150/appleII_deadtest_Swicher_Board/README.md

 <br>
 <img src="Pictures/IMG_8812.jpeg" width="520px"><BR><BR>
 I was using another Diagnoctics card, but the other day when I was repairing my Apple II Plus, I accidentally inserted it backwards.
 The card's microcontroller and ROM were fried...Then I found out about this project and tried it right away and it was really great!<BR><BR>I used a 2KB ROM with the Apple II Plus F8, but I redesigned the PCB so that I could switch between the autostart monitor ROM and the 4KB ROM.<BR><BR>
+By using this small board, you will be able to quickly see what needs to be fixed.
+If the RAM test does not complete, there is something wrong with the logic or the ROM.
+In my experience, most of them are logic ICs.
+For faulty logic ICs, it is convenient to use an IC tester such as the T48 ROM programmer.The next place to suspect poor contact is the IC socket.
+If you take these measurements about 3 times, you will be able to find the bad parts.Then use this Dead Test to identify bad RAM.
+Finally, the repair is completed by testing the ROM and keyboard with Apple's genuine diagnostic disks.

 <img src="Pictures/DTS11.gif" width="200px"><BR><BR>